 According to Choice.com.au, more than 40% of Australians have a secondary, redundant superannuation account that is collectively costing up to $1.96 billion each year.
 That some 14 million duplicate accounts that could cost members up to $25,000 each in superannuation foregone at retirement, due to the unnecessary fees being paid.

-If you want to consolidate your superannuation funds simply head to myGov, login or register, link to the ATO service and select ‘Manage My Super’.
-Here you’ll find all the super accounts linked to your tax file number and can kickstart the consolidation process to ensure you’re only paying one set of fees.
+If you want to consolidate your superannuation funds simply head to myGov, then login or register, link to the ATO service and select ‘Manage My Super’.
+Here you’ll find all the super accounts linked to your tax file number so you can kickstart the consolidation process to ensure you’re only paying one set of fees.

 Choose the right provider

 If your fund’s long term performance is producing less returns than that of other funds, it’s time to consider making a complete switch, and not just changing your investment options.
-To shop around and explore your super options, the government’s MoneySmart website offers a list of comparison sites you can use.
+To shop around and explore your super options, check out ASIC’s MoneySmart website.
+It offers a list of comparison sites you can use to help you in your decision making.

 Understand your fees